|

 Dining

-Minstrel is open seating for breakfast and lunch; then set seating
+dishes.
+Minstrel is open seating for breakfast and lunch;

-eatery on the ship.
-It is a buffet restaurant, open for breakfast,
+daytime eatery on the ship.
+It is a buffet restaurant,

 24-hour beverage stations (coffee, tea, water).